 - Medical Costs – While you will usually receive treatment on the NHS for free, you might end up with large prescription costs.
 There are also over the counter treatments to consider.
 Finally, if you use a private physio or any other medical service, you might be able to claim their costs back too.
 However, there would need to be evidence as to why the NHS wasn’t used in this instance

 - Travelling Expenses – There are two elements to this part of a claim.
 Firstly, you could claim fuel and parking costs associated with medical appointments.
 You could also claim alternative travel arrangements if you’re fibromyalgia leaves you unable to drive for any period of time.

-Any financial part of your claim will come under the umbrella of ‘special damages’.
+Any financial losses raised as part of fibromyalgia compensation claims, including financial losses, will fall under the umbrella of ‘special damages’.
 As claiming compensation for fibromyalgia can cover long periods of time, we suggest that you create a diary or log of any spending and keep hold of any receipts.
 Therefore, when your solicitor asks why an expense is being claimed back, you’ll easily be able to recall why and how it was linked to your condition.